argoproj/argo-rollouts/docs/features/canary.md

 ```

 NOTE: that if `dynamicStableScale` is set, and the rollout is aborted, the canary ReplicaSet will
-scale down as traffic shifts back to stable.
-If you wish to leave the canary ReplicaSet scaled
+automatically scale down as traffic shifts back to stable.
+If you wish to leave the canary ReplicaSet
-up while aborting, then an explicit value for `abortScaleDownDelay` should be set
+scaled up while aborting, an explicit value for `abortScaleDownDelay` can be set:

 ```yaml
 spec: